Women in Public Relations in North America Research Study Investigates Workplace Gender Bias Long-Term Effects

 - Women dominate the mid-level PR ranks, doing much of the day-to-day heavy lifting, and women are more often in command at smaller-size agencies that they have founded.

-We are creating opportunities for women to speak at events across North America.
+We are creating opportunities for women to speak at events.

 Through our initial research and key conversations with women in public relations, we have identified a few common themes:

-- Lack of speaking opportunities for women at workshops and conferences; panel sessions are male dominated.
+- Lack of speaking opportunities for women in PR at workshops and conferences; panel sessions are male dominated.

-- Lack of recognition for achievements in the field and;
+- Lack of recognition for achievements in the PR field and;

 - Lack of opportunities for advancement within larger organizations.

-We are creating opportunities for women to get a seat at the boardroom table and identifying the gender pay gap in our field.
+We are creating opportunities for women in PR to get a seat at the boardroom table and identifying the gender pay gap in our field.

 The very first international Gender Pay Gap and Work Life Balance Survey, from ICCO sector group GWPR (Global Women in Public Relations), has revealed there is a Global Gender Pay Gap of $21,174 CDN ($15,824.52 US Dollars) in the PR industry.